 Luckily for parents there is a playground near Bryce Canyon City; it’s located on the west side of the highway as you enter town.
 We stopped and let our kids play here for a while as a reward for some good morning hiking.

-Where to Eat in Bryce Canyon National Park
+Where to Eat in Bryce Canyon with Kids

 The Bryce Canyon Pines Restaurant is a short drive west on Highway 12.
-This popular, cosy restaurant specializes in sandwiches and pies.
+This popular, kid-friendly restaurant near Bryce Canyon specializes in sandwiches and pies.
 It has a similar price point to the Canyon Diner, but the quality was way better, so if you are able, come here instead.

-We got a table easy enough at 5PM, but there was a big lineup to get in as we left at 6.
+We got a table at the Bryce Canyon Pines restaurant easy enough at 5PM, but there was a big lineup to get in as we left at 6.

-This family friendly pizza joint is also located in Tropic.
+This kid-friendly pizza restaurant is also located in Tropic.
 The kids had just finished breaking their hiking distance record, so we wanted to reward them with a big pizza and ice cream feast.

 There is a newer (and less rustic…) Best Western Plus Bryce Canyon Grand Hotel across the highway.
 It tends to be more expensive than the Ruby Inn though…

-Although we chose to stay at a hotel this time, when we travel we typically stay at a vacation rental.
+Although we chose to stay at a Bryce Canyon hotel this time, when we travel we typically stay at a vacation rental.
 As a family with small kids, we really like our own bedrooms, a full kitchen and laundry facilities.
+There are lots of kid-friendly Bryce Canyon vacation rentals on Airbnb or VRBO.

-If you are interested in Bryce Canyon National Park camping, you can choose between two campsites within the park; the North campground and the Sunset campground.
-We did a lot of camping during our Utah road trip, but we passed on camping at Bryce Canyon as both locations were first-come-first-serve.
-Coming all the way down from Canada, we couldn’t take the risk of not getting a spot.
+We did a lot of camping with our kids in Utah, but we passed on camping at Bryce Canyon National Park as both locations were first-come-first-serve.
+Coming all the way down from Canada, we couldn’t take the risk of not getting a guaranteed spot at a Bryce Canyon campground.

 What to Bring to Bryce Canyon National Park

-The main attraction within Bryce Canyon is hiking.
-We’re minimalists when it comes to hiking gear, but here is what we would recommend you bring with you each day:
+The best things to do in Bryce Canyon with kids is hiking.
+We’re minimalists when it comes to hiking gear, but here is what we would recommend you bring with you explore Bryce Canyon with kids each day: